F5CodeGuru/asm241consolidated/_build/html/_sources/module6/lab1/lab1.rst.txt

 Connect to the Lab Environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. Open Chrome or Firefox and login to the BIG-IP TMUI as f5student/f5DEMOs4u!
+1. From the jumphost, launch Chrome or Firefox and login to the BIG-IP TMUI as f5student/password

 2. Open the hackazon application in firefox.